gmisail/gmisail/README.md

 ### Stack

-My languages of choice are either Haxe, Javascript / Typescript, or Go. or For web applications, I typically use React alongside a Node.js backend with MongoDB.
+My languages of choice are either Haxe, Javascript / Typescript, or Go.
+For web applications, I typically use React alongside a Node.js backend with MongoDB.
 When developing games, depending on the scope of the project, I either develop my own tools or use Godot.
 When it comes to libraries, I always use open source projects unless there are no alternatives.